LidaOA/outil_conversion/README.md

 # CONVERTER TOOL

-**The goal of this project is to create a currency converter that takes a value in one currency and converts it into another currency based on the current exchange rate.
+**The goal of this project is to create a simple currency converter that takes a value in one currency and converts it into another currency based on the current exchange rate.
 This can be useful for individuals or businesses who need to quickly and easily convert currencies for transactions or financial planning.**

 The currency converter will need to fetch the latest exchange rates from a reliable source, such as a financial API or a central bank website.
 It will then use this data to perform the conversion calculation and display the result to the user.